Beatrice d'Este: Passions

-Although very religious, Beatrice was not austere with regard to carnal matters; she knew well that wars are not won only with weapons and for this reason some of the maids of her retinue had the task of sexually entertaining the sovereigns and foreign guests of the court.
+Although very religious, Beatrice was not austere with regard to carnal matters; she knew well that wars are not won only with weapons and for this reason, some of the maids of her retinue had the task of sexually entertaining the sovereigns and foreign guests of the court.
 In 1495 at the camp of Novara, Beatrice did not hesitate to offer to personally procure for her brother-in-law Francesco Gonzaga, captain-general of the League, a woman with whom to celebrate his victory, officially to preserve him and her sister Isabella from the terrible Malfrancese which at that time devastated the peninsula, although perhaps she also hopes to win his sympathies, as she wished to receive some of the treasure that he had seized from the tent of Charles VIII following the battle of Fornovo.

 She liked gambling and was able to win the extraordinary sum of 3000 ducats in a single day.
-She particularly loved to dance, an art in which she excelled with singular grace; Muralto says she was able to spend the whole night uninterruptedly in dances, and the French marveled that she knew how to dance perfectly according to the French fashion, despite saying that it was the first time she had done so.
+She particularly loved to dance, an art in which she excelled with singular grace; Muralto says she was able to spend the whole night uninterruptedly in dances, and the French marvelled that she knew how to dance perfectly according to the French fashion, despite saying that it was the first time she had done so.

-However, Beatrice was quite modest as far as her own person was concerned, in fact, she entrusted herself to the services of a single midwife, Frasina da Ferrara, who was introduced to her mother.
+However, Beatrice was quite modest as far as her own person was concerned; in fact, she entrusted herself to the services of a single midwife, Frasina da Ferrara, who was introduced to her mother.
 Beatrice even demanded that this midwife come to assist her in Milan during her third birth, despite the fact that the woman was sick at that time and despite the fact that her father had suggested another equally talented midwife from Ferrara.
 In the end, Frasina set off on a mule to reach Milan in time.